salilab/npctransport/README.md

 Publications: Timney*, Raveh* et al., in review

-Building from source in a nutshell (see https://integrativemodeling.org/latest/doc/manual/installation.html):
+Building from source in a nutshell (see https://integrativemodeling.org/latest/doc/manual/installation.html for general IMP installation instruction):
 - Make sure IMP prerequisites are installed
 - Install the CGAL package
 - Install the protobuf package